-Learn local culture and traditions of the Miriuwung people in this enlightening one or two-day TOUR for anyone visiting or doing business in North East Kimberley country.
+Learn local culture and traditions of the Miriuwung people in this enlightening TOUR for anyone visiting Kimberley country.

 Please be aware that the program is always held on Miriuwung country, due to cultural protocols.

-Come on an adventure in a heartland of Aboriginal culture in Australia.
+Come on an adventure in the heartland of Aboriginal culture in Australia.
 Learn to recognise cultural differences and act in accordance.
-Take from this land and its people a newfound wisdom, respect and awareness of culture.
+Take from this land and its people a newfound wisdom, respect and awareness.

 All are invited.
 Enquiries welcome.